 We actively support Baptist groups from Vietnam and Brazil, who worship in our facility and participate in our fellowship activities.
 The Vietnamese group is currently 20-25 people and the Brazil group is 8-10 people.
 We relish the ability to share our faith across international boundaries.

 The Cornerstone Campus preschool is a weekday program operated through the church with a typical enrollment of about 45 students with room to grow.
 It provides a hands-on and creative process that engages children in direct experiences, appropriate for their age of development.
 The goal is to create a stimulating, emotionally supportive environment where each child can grow and thrive.

-The missions supported by First Baptist Church of Wollaston include regular contributions to TABCOM, support of local aid organizations, and support of the international missionary activity.
-Our church facilities are utilized by alcoholics anonymous, a domestic violence prevention program, the local DeMoulay chapter and the city government for meetings and events.
+We support many local aid organizations and international missionary activity.
+Every dollar indicated for missions is paid out to charitable organizations.
+In 2022, we donated almost $10 k. to missions outreach.
+Our church facilities are utilized by alcoholics anonymous, a domestic violence prevention program, a dance school and the city government for meetings and events.

 The church council is responsible for the management of both the spiritual and temporal affairs of the church, subject to the authority of the membership of the church.
 The church council carries out its work through 3 standing committees.
 1) The Deacon committee is responsible for worship, communion, membership support, music, ushers, flowers and transportation.
 2) The Trustees committee is responsible for the building, property/equipment, sexton, church administrator, finances/budget and fund raising activities.
 3) The Christian Education and Missions committee is responsible for wider mission, christian education, preschool, evangelism/outreach.